joachimschaaf/dockerdemo/README.md

 *Q: what does the `-t` parameter?
 What is the `.` for?*

-This builds a new image with the name and tag `myimage:latest`.
+This builds a new image with the name `myimage` and tag `latest` (the default tag).
 The new image can be found with

     docker images

 ## Docker hub login

 Per default, Docker images are *pulled* from the central Docker hub (https://hub.docker.com/).
-For example, get the latest ubuntu with
+For example, get the latest Alpine Linux with

-    docker pull ubuntu
+    docker pull alpine

-*Q: how to search for Docker images?*
+*Q: how to search for Docker images?
+How to get a specific version?*

 To access our private Docker hub (or registry), a login is required: